echopdx/coosbay/site/content/blog/south-coast-tours-kayaking-stand-up-paddle-boarding.md

 <iframe src="https://www.facebook.com/plugins/post.php?href=https%3A%2F%2Fwww.facebook.com%2Fsouthcoasttours%2Fposts%2F1942696295832629&width=500" width="500" height="420" style="border:none;overflow:hidden" scrolling="no" frameborder="0" allowTransparency="true" allow="encrypted-media"></iframe>

-This is welcome news in our community because the calm and peaceful waters on Oregon's Adventure Coast are more accessible than ever for fans of the outdoors and watersports.
+This is welcome news in our community because the beautiful waters on Oregon's Adventure Coast are more accessible than ever for fans of the outdoors and watersports.
+We can't think of a better destination for watersports than Sunset Bay State Park.
+Known for its calm waters flanked by offshore rocks and beautiful sandy beaches, this local gem gives ocean lovers easy access to its beaches, making it an ideal location for kayaking and stand-up paddleboarding.

 ![](/img/Paddleboarding_sunsetbay_blog-695x322.jpg)